Free condoms and other health care at Columbia?

-To begin, yes, free condoms and other safer sex supplies are available on campus in various locations, such as at Alice!, Medical Services, and many other places.
-Check out the interactive healthy campus map and click on the safer sex icon to get a visual display of locations on the Morningside Campus.
+To begin, yes, free condoms and other safer sex supplies are available on both the Morningside and Medical Center campuses, such as at Alice!, Medical Services, the Student Wellness Office, and many other places.
+You can also check out the map of safer sex supplies campus to get a visual display of locations on the Morningside campus.
 Many Resident Advisors (RAs) also stock their floors with safer sex materials.

 In addition to free safer sex supplies (female and male condoms, lube, dental dams, and more), Columbia offers a wide range of health-related services to students.
-Columbia Health on the Morningside Campus and Student Health Services on the CUMC Campus provide extensive on-campus services, supported by the Health Fee that all full-time students are required to pay.
-By paying this fee (each semester), students are able to access most campus-based health services and programs at no additional charge (the exceptions being for travel medicine appointments and some vaccinations).
+Columbia Health on the Morningside Campus and Student Health Services on the CUMC campus provide extensive on-campus services, supported by a fee that all full-time students are required to pay.
+By paying this fee, students are able to access most campus-based health services and programs at no additional charge (the exceptions being for travel medicine appointments and some vaccinations).
 Columbia also requires all full-time students to carry adequate health insurance to cover any off-campus services (emergencies, prescriptions, visits to specialist providers, surgery, etc.).
-The Columbia Student Medical Insurance Plan is designed specifically for students living in New York to provide local resources for health care and to help cover the cost of off-campus services.
+The Columbia Student Health Insurance Plan for both Morningside and Medical Center students is designed specifically for students living in New York to provide local resources for health care and to help cover the cost of off-campus services.

-Columbia students can make appointments at Medical Services (Morningside) or Student Health Services (CUMC) to receive prescriptions for birth control and any other health needs.
+Columbia students can make appointments at Medical Services (Morningside) or the Student Health Services (CUMC) to receive prescriptions for birth control and any other health needs.
 Prior to meeting with a health care provider, some students prefer to talk about the many contraceptive options available and choose the one(s) that best match their goals, medical history, budget, and style.
-These contraception option discussions are facilitated by the professional staff in Alice!
-Health Promotion.
-Students can call 212-854-5453 to schedule a conversation with an Alice! team member to discuss options, with both female and male staff members available (if you have a preference).
+To speak with a health educator about contraception options, contact Alice!
+Health Promotion (Morningside) to schedule an appointment.